AtkinYaliz/UI-IDE/README.md

 '# Build $ Run
 $ docker build .: Builds the docker file and creates the image w/ Repository and Tag as <none>
-$ docker build -t <tagName> .: Builds the docker file and creates the image w/ tag name
+$ docker build -t tagName .: Builds the docker file and creates the image w/ tag name

 '# 9000: exposed port in the dockerfile
 '# 4000: port on the localhost host machine
 '# imageName should be the last parameter
 '# 172.17.0.1 is for the localhost host machine (Docker bridge gets 172.17.0.0)
-$ docker run -d --name <containerName> -p 4000:9000 <imageName>: Creates and runs a new container from the image
+$ docker run -d --name containerName -p 4000:9000 imageName: Creates and runs a new container from the image
-$ docker run -d -e "PORT=4001" -e "API_URL=172.17.0.1:4000" <imageName>: Creates and runs a new container from the image w/ environment variable
+$ docker run -d -e "PORT=4001" -e "API_URL=172.17.0.1:4000" imageName: Creates and runs a new container from the image w/ environment variable
-$ docker stop <containerId>
+$ docker stop containerId

 172.17.0.0: docker bridge
 172.17.0.1: host